[Interview] Dieselgate disappointed car-loving commissioner

 Growing up in Poland, her father was a car engineer, so she was "brought up among cars".

-For the past two years, as EU commissioner for the internal market, industry, rntrepreneurship and SMEs, she has had to deal with the Dieselgate emissions scandal "almost on a daily basis".
+For the past two years - as EU commissioner for the internal market, industry, entrepreneurship and SMEs - she has had to deal with the Dieselgate emissions scandal "almost on a daily basis".

 Bienkowska now often finds herself on opposite sides to the car industry.